arctelix/.dotsys/README.md

 Why another package manger ?
 ----------------------------

-Dotsys is not really a package manager at all, more like a package manager wrapper.
+Dotsys is not really a package manager, more like a package manager wrapper.
 We simply choose the correct package manager for any given topic on a given platform.
 By allowing any topic to be a manger and allowing any topic to be managed the system is limitless.
 Secondly, there are no existing package managers out there that support custom setting file management (dotfiles) and dotsys does!
 The best way to